 We understand that you would want to wall mount your TV because this is the new home economics trend and it is a lot more organized.

 However, if you do not have wooden studs in your wall to mount your TV on then no worries.
-You can still mount your TV bracket, you just need to be more cautious for a mounted TV.
+You can still mount your TV bracket, you just need to be more cautious with a mounted TV.
+Simply mark the drill holes on the wall with a pencil.
+Then, use a drill bit that matches the size of your toggle anchors to drill a hole through the drywall at each mark.

 The most helpful tools to mount a TV without studs are through anchors, toggle bolts, or molly bolts.